timetag/timetag.github.io/docs/installation.rst

 For Anaconda/Miniconda in separate environment:
 ,,,,

 *     Open the Anaconda promt and type the following lines.
-This will create a conda environment for ETA.
+This will create a conda environment for ETA with python newer than 3.8 but not 3.9, yet (incompatible with llvmlite).

     .. code::

-        conda create -n ETA python=3
+        conda create -n ETA python=3.8
         conda install -n ETA pip
         activate ETA
         pip install etabackend